 Although it varies between States and between hospitals, it is expected that surgery is up to around 75% of capacity - or building up to this level – in many cases.
 Western Australia, which has been affected less severely by the Covid-19 pandemic and has fewer restrictions, is thought to have reached full capacity last week, but other States are potentially facing a substantial backlog which could take up to 12 months to clear.

 Some private hospitals, that aren’t treating Covid-19 patients, are reportedly operating at 100% of capacity and have been able to supply extra capacity to help with backlogs.
-However, adding theatre capacity at a public hospital site is also possible, using flexible healthcare infrastructure, such as mobile and modular operating theatres and wards, that can be set up and be operational very quickly.
+However, adding room capacity at a public hospital site is also possible, using flexible healthcare infrastructure, such as mobile and modular operating rooms and wards, that can be set up and be operational very quickly.

 The safe resumption of elective surgery was discussed recently in a webinar hosted by the Medical Technology Association of Australia (MTAA), which brought together leaders from both the private and public sectors to provide insight into the challenges the healthcare system is facing, such as general risk, adequate PPE and staffing.